dymaxionlabs/massive-change-detection/README.md

 ### Add plugins repository

 To install this plugin, you need to add our QGIS Repository first.
 Go to `Plugins -> Manage and Install Plugins`.

-On the Settings tab, add a repository named `Dymaxion Labs` and use the following URL:
+On the Settings tab, enable `Show also experimental plugins`, and add a repository named `Dymaxion Labs` with the following URL:

 ```
 https://dymaxionlabs.github.io/qgis-repository/plugins.xml
 ```

-Make sure to enable `Show also experimental plugins` there.
 After that, press `Reload all repositories` button to load our plugins index into QGIS.

 ### Install external dependencies